A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

+There is a natural connection between the covariate robustness exercise and the literature on Partial Policy Effects.
+For example, \citet{rothe2012partial} considers the effect of an (infra)-marginal perturbation of the covariate distribution along a fixed direction on a functional of the unconditional outcome distribution.
+In contrast, in this paper, the direction of the perturbation is not specified \textit{ex-ante} and may itself be the object of interest as it represents, among all possible shifts invalidating the policy-maker's conclusion, the hardest one to detect.
+This distinction reflects the different purpose and the complementarity of the two approaches.
+A specific candidate for the covariate distribution is most useful for decomposition exercises that highlight the contribution of several variables on the unconditional distribution, like in the application in \citet{rothe2012partial}.
+Conversely, searching within a large space of covariate distributions is useful for the policy-maker evaluating the experimental evidence for policy adoption.

-Measuring robustness to covariate shifts requires choosing a distance between an arbitrary distribution of the covariates and the quasi-experimental one.
-In my approach, I adopt Kullback-Leibler divergence distance (KL distance).
-The KL distance is a popular choice for sensitivity analysis exercises, appearing recently in \citet{christensen2019counterfactual} who apply it to models defined by moment inequalities and \citet{ho2020global} who uses it in a Bayesian context.
+Measuring covariate shifts requires choosing a distance between distributions.
+In my approach, I adopt Kullback-Leibler divergence (KL distance).
+It is a popular choice for sensitivity analysis, appearing recently in \citet{christensen2023counterfactual} for moment inequality models, \citet{duchi2021learning} for distributionally robust stochastic optimization, and, in a Bayesian context in \citet{ho2023global}.
 It has several advantages in our context.
-First, it is invariant to smooth transformations of the covariates, hence independent of the covariates' units.
-Second, it provides a closed-form expression for the proposed global robustness measure $\delta^*$, while other popular robustness approaches, like \citet{broderick2020automatic} rely on local approximations.
-Leveraging the closed-form solution I cast estimation of my robustness metric as a GMM problem where the moment equation depends on two components.
-The first is the observed covariate distribution.
-The second is a functional parameter capturing the heterogeneity of policy effects, which can be flexibly estimated in the quasi-experimental data.
+First, it is invariant to smooth invertible transformations of the covariates, hence independent of the covariates' units \citep{qiao2010study}.
+Second, it provides a closed form expression for the proposed global robustness measure, while other popular robustness approaches, like \citet{broderick2020automatic} rely on local approximations.
+Leveraging the closed form solution, I cast estimation of my robustness metric as a GMM problem depending only on the observed covariate distribution and a functional parameter capturing the heterogeneity of policy effects.